Dance Equipment List

 The most important dance equipment that you will absolutely need to have is dance apparel.
 A female dancer needs a dance leotard, dance tights, and possibly dance tutus or skirts.
 These are worn every time a dancer practices and possibly on stage during a performance or competition.
 Male dancers can wear dance leotards as well or they can opt for dance shorts and a shirt.
 All dancers will need shoes, whether they are tap, pointe, or ballet slippers.

 Dance is a very unique sport from most others, especially when it comes to equipment.
-Unlike many other sports when equipment is needed for protection or to actually play the sport, dance really only requires simple apparel to be worn.
-You don't need a ball, bat, helmet, or any other complex components to perform dance.
+Unlike many other sports where equipment is needed for protection or to actually play the sport, dance really only requires simple apparel to be worn.
+You don’t need a ball, bat, helmet, or any other complex components to perform dance.
 In terms of equipment, you just need the correct outfit and some rhythm!